kosli-dev/cli/docs.kosli.com/content/kosli_overview/how_does_kosli_work.md

 Snapshot represents a reported status of your runtime environment at a given time.
 When you click on the name of a specific environment on **Environments** page at [app.kosli.com](https://app.kosli.com) you are taken to the latest snapshot.
 You can use the arrow buttons to browse older snapshots.

 Once snapshot is reported it can't be modified, that is to secure the integrity of data.
-Every time the environment report indicates changes in the runtime environment or in the artifact status a new snapshot is created.
+Every time the environment report indicates changes in the runtime environment or in the artifact status, a new snapshot is created.

 ### Compliant Environment

-Environment is **compliant** when:
+Environment is **compliant** when two following conditions are met:
-1. All the artifacts running in it have provenance and are compliant themselves OR they were [allow-listed](#allow-list)
+1. All the artifacts running in it have provenance (are reported to Kosli) and are compliant themselves OR they were [allow-listed](#allow-list)
 2. All the artifacts running in it are reported as [deployed](/client_reference/kosli_expect_deployment/) to a given environment

-If you're environment is not compliant check the latest snapshot for more detailed info - each unknown or incompliant artifacts will be marked and the reason for the incompliancy will be provided
+If your environment is not compliant check the latest snapshot for more detailed info - each unknown or incompliant artifacts will be marked and the reason for the incompliancy will be provided

 ### Allow list